 I’m not talking slightly more efficient.
 It’s well-established that ceiling fans are the most efficient type of home fan you can buy (reference).

-That efficiency difference is rooted in basic physics.
-To achieve some given rate of air movement (cubic feet/minute), it takes far less energy to move a large volume, slowly, than to move a small volume, quickly.
+My main point is that the efficiency advantage of ceiling fans is rooted in basic physics.
+It’s purely a consequence of their larger size.
+It has nothing to do with (e.g.) the grilles on the box fan or the efficiency of various styles of electric motors.
+It is simply that to achieve some given rate of air movement (cubic feet/minute), it takes far less energy to move a large volume, slowly, than to move a small volume, quickly.

 Not only are ceiling fans more efficient than box fans, they always have been, and always will be.
 It’s not the motor, or the housing, or the grille, or any of that.
 It’s just physics.